In the will of our Lord, we will hold our 40th Family Conference as follows:

 We preach the Gospel of Christ, for it is power of God unto Salvation to everyone that beliveth.
 Even though this is a Christian conference, there are many unsaved family and friends that attend the conference.
 It is our desire that many will hear the Gospel and be saved.
 Br.
 Mark Kolchin will preach the Gospel on Saturday evening.

 There will be two youth sessions preached by Br.
-Steve Kia.
+Stephen Kia.

-Workshop I: Terrible twos to sweet sixteen (TBD)
+Workshop I: Terrible twos to sweet sixteen (Johnson John)

 “Train up a child in the way he should go, and when he is old he will not depart from it.”
 Proverbs 22:6.
 How do we as parent and grandparents prepare our children to face the world we live in?
 This workshop will discuss practical steps to train up a child in the way of the Lord.